isaacdenny/csc2710-group-sorting/README.md

 ## 2. Design Project Structure & Flow

-### How can this be used?

-### How will we present?

-- Show code?
-- Show results?
+1. Read Data to memory
+2. Measure each sort/dataset pair
+3. Record measurements to csv file
+4. Display with Python and R

-### What is the most important part of the code to focus on?
+### What is the most important part of the code to focus on in Presentation?

-Measurement accuracy and amount - structure of main function bringing the algorithms together
+- [x] Structure of main function bringing the algorithms together
+- [x] Measurement results and meaning

 ## 3. Dataset Building